albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

   public void shouldNotBeEmpty() { /* ... */ }

   @Test
-  @DisplayName( "should thrown an IllegalArgumentException when adding an item to a non-empty box" ) public void shouldThrowExceptionWhenNotEmpty() { /* ... */ }
+  @DisplayName( "should thrown an IllegalStateException when adding an item to a non-empty box" ) public void shouldThrowExceptionWhenNotEmpty() { /* ... */ }

   @Test